 The train carriages include group and individual seating, plus there’s an open-air carriage for top-quality photo opportunities.
 Food and beverages are available on board.

 The outward TranzAlpine train journey from Christchurch traverses almost 224 kilometers (138 miles) in around four and a half hours.

 The return trip from Greymouth gets you into Christchurch at around 6pm, in plenty of time for dinner.

 Tours & Tickets

-See all the highlights of New Zealand's scenic South Island on a five-day guided sightseeing tour.
-You'll travel by coach from Christchurch to Queenstown, ...
+See all the highlights of New Zealand's scenic South Island on this five-day guided sightseeing tour.
+Travel by coach from Christchurch to Queenstown, ...
 Read more

 Christchurch, New Zealand